Annual Technical Report 2006 on Industrial Design Information Activities submitted by United Kingdom (SCIT/ATR/ID/2006/GB)

 Main types of announcements of the Office in the field of industrial design information

-Office notices are published in the weekly electronic journal; The Patents and Design Journal and the paper Designs in View.
-Notices are also published on the Patent Office web site.
+Office notices are published in the weekly electronic journal; The Patents and Design Journal.
+Notices are also published on the Office’s web site.

 III.
 Matters concerning classifying, reclassifying and indexing of industrial design information according to the classification systems applied